The Truth About WordPress Security

 WordPress:

-- Risk: Higher without proper maintenance
+- Risk: Higher without consistent maintenance

 Next.js on Vercel: